DylanMardii/gacha-system/readme.md

 # Javascript Gacha System

-Source code for gacha system with item drop rate.
+Source code for gacha system with entirely customizable drop rate for each item.

 ## How To Use